ppy/osu-wiki/wiki/Help_Centre/Account_Restrictions/en.md

 - **You should not associate with other accounts** including playing on shared computers.
 - **Any major misbehaviour will result in an immediate restriction**.
 This includes major silences.

-Additionally, for a period of **1 year**, we will not grant any flag changes for your account. <!--why? (remove comment before merging)-->
+Additionally, for a period of **1 year**, we will not grant any flag changes for your account. <!--needs explanation as to why-->

 In some cases, an appeal returnee may be banned from official and badged [tournaments](/wiki/Tournaments), both as a competitor and member of the tournament's team.
 The duration of this ban is **1 year per offence** (if a user is on their second appeal, the ban lasts 2 years).
 The unrestriction email will clarify the duration of this ban.